ytl-dd/yes.my/wp-content/plugins/wp-migrate-db/readme.txt

 3. Saving the exported database

 == Changelog ==

+= WP Migrate DB 2.0.1 - 2021-05-06 =
+* Bug fix: Replacing a string with nothing not supported
+* Bug fix: Plugin not working on sites with a custom REST API URL
+* Bug fix: Plugin not working on sites with a custom plugin directory
+* Bug fix: 'gmdateI18n' function not available on older versions of WordPress
+* Bug fix: Javascript file with tilde in filename blocked by some firewalls

 = WP Migrate DB 2.0 - 2021-04-28 =
 * New: Brand new user interface powered by React.
 [Read the release post](https://deliciousbrains.com/wp-migrate-db-pro-2-0-released/?utm_campaign=changelogs&utm_source=wordpress.org&utm_medium=free%2Bplugin%2Blisting&utm_content=MDB20)